Fast Empirical Scenarios: Numerical experiments

 \subsubsection{Relative errors}

-We compare the behavior of the different algorithms with regard to how well the sample moments are matched using the scenarios.
+We compare the behavior of the different algorithms about how well the sample moments are matched using the scenarios.
 For a fair comparison of the relative errors for the different algorithms, we define

 where \(\boldsymbol V\) is the Vandermonde matrix of order $q$ generated from the samples, and \(\boldsymbol \Lambda\) is the (sparse) diagonal matrix containing the respective probability weights of the samples.\\ We plot the relative errors \eqref{eq:rel_error} against the dimensions and number of clusters in Figure \ref{fig:comparison_1} and Figure \ref{fig:comparison_2} respectively for $q=1$ and $q=2$.
 In both figures, the $y$-axis represents the relative error in the log scale.
 The $x$-axis contains the different dimensions $d$ which is a categorical variable.
 The color bar depicts the different number of clusters and is taken as a categorical variable.
 The performance of the different algorithms is shown in the respective tiles.